memgraph/docs/cloud/cloud-projects.md

 ## Back up a project

-Project is backed up by creating a snapshot.
-You cannot create snapshot if you are using a 14-day free trial version of Memgraph Cloud.
+Project is backed up by creating a snapshot as Amazon EBS.
+You cannot create a snapshot if you are using a 14-day free trial version of Memgraph Cloud.

-If you are using a paid
-version of Memgraph Cloud, you can create a maximum of 5 snapshots.
-If you need more projects, feel free to [contact us](/help_center/overview.md).
+If you are using a paid version of Memgraph Cloud, you can create a maximum of 5 snapshots.
+If you need more snapshots, feel free to [contact us](/help_center/overview.md).

 The size of the snapshot is 8 GB smaller than the disk size the project is using.
 If you are using 1 GB of RAM and 11 GB of disk, the snapshot size is 3GB.